microsoft/playwright/docs/api.md

   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully double clicked.
 The Promise will be rejected if there is no element matching `selector`.

-This method fetches an element with `selector`, scrolls it into view if needed, and then uses [page.mouse](#pagemouse) to double click in the center of the element.
+This method waits for an element matching `selector`, waits for [actionability](./actionability.md) checks, then scrolls the element into view if needed and uses [page.mouse](#pagemouse) to double click in the center of the element.

 If there's no element matching `selector`, the method waits until a matching element appears in the DOM.
 If the element is detached during the [actionability](./actionability.md) checks, the action is retried.

 Bear in mind that if the first click of the `dblclick()` triggers a navigation event, there will be an exception.